-Home to a string of pristine mountain lakes, Waterton Lakes National Park is a paradise for anyone who enjoys being on, in or near the water.
-Cool off (literally - the average temperature of the park’s waters is normally well below 15°C) with a swim, paddle a canoe or paddleboard, or relax in the sun at Emerald Bay.
-Before dipping your toes in, check the water temperature, make sure to clean, drain, dry and self-permit your watercraft and equipment.
+Home to a string of pristine mountain lakes, Waterton Lakes National Park is a paradise for anyone who enjoys being on, in, or near the water.
+Cool off (literally - the average temperature of the park’s waters is normally well below 15°C) with a swim, canoe ride, paddleboard, or relax in the sun at Emerald Bay.
+Before dipping your toes in, check the water temperature, make sure to clean, drain, dry and have your watercraft and equipment inspected before use.

 Experience the night sky in the Waterton-Glacier International Dark Sky Park.
 Bring hot chocolate and a blanket to the Bison Paddock Lookout and spend the evening star gazing, identifying constellations or experimenting with night photography.
 See if you can find the Milky Way Galaxy!

-Hike the Bertha Falls / Bertha Lake trail and experience the effects of the 2017 Kenow Wildfire on the landscape.
-Discover the processes of ecological renewal and change.
+This trail passes through burned and unburned terrain.
+Experience the effects of the 2017 Kenow Wildfire on the landscape and discover ecological renewal firsthand.